-- a) Using a double page in your sketchbook choose and draw some of the Egyptian artefacts.
+a) Using a double page in your sketchbook choose and draw some of the Egyptian artefacts.
 Also try to copy some of the hieroglyphics.
 Pay attention to their colour and shape.
 Try to create a decorative feel to the page.
+(A03)

-(AO3) - b) The ancient Egyptians placed important objects and treasures in their tombs for their pharaohs to use in the afterlife.
+b) The Ancient Egyptians placed important objects and treasures in their tombs for their pharaohs to use in the after-life.
 These objects identified the deceased as a very important person.
-What significant items would you include for someone from the 21st century?
+What significant items would you include as someone from the twenty-first century?
 Brainstorm some ideas for this.
 Using a fresh page, put down some design ideas for a contemporary sarcophagus and tomb.
-(AO3) - c) Coins of all ages clearly identify particular important people, usually kings, queens and emperors.
+(A03) c) Coins of all ages clearly identify particular important people, usually kings, queens and emperors.
 Looking at the Roman coins in the collection, sketch out some ideas for a modern coin featuring yourself.
 This would be an unusual type of self-portrait.
 What inscriptions would you have?
 What design could you put on the reverse that would help to describe yourself?
-(If this idea were to become your final piece it could be much larger than an actual coin and need not be metal!)
-(AO1/A03) - d) Look at the carved figurines from Cameroon and make a tonal study of one of them.
+(Clearly, if this idea was to become your final piece it could be much larger than an actual coin and need not be metal!)
+(A01/A03)

+d) Look at the carved figurines from Cameroon and make a tonal study of one of them.
 Look how stylised and exaggerated the features are.
 Think about contemporary fashions, uniforms and outfits and try to sketch out some design ideas for a modern figurine imitating some of the stylistic features of the African carvings.
-(AO1/AO3) - e) All cultures and societies have traditions.
-The 'Snap' dragon costume has been used in ceremonial parades in the Norwich area for many years.
-Using colour, sketch the head of the dragon.
-Then, using this as inspiration, draw a double page of ideas for a wearable costume made from mixed media and based on a mythical creature.
-Add some notes to explain how you would construct your piece.
-Consider size, structure and materials as well as colour and decoration.
-(AO3/AO2)
+(A01/A03)